 You are reminded to notify the Student Employment Supervisor in Human Resources as soon as possible of any change in name, address, or student status.

-You are encouraged to sign up for direct deposit (PDF), a service that authorizes St. John’s University to deposit all or part of your paycheck directly into your savings or checking account.
+You are encouraged to sign up for direct deposit, a service that authorizes St. John’s University to deposit all or part of your paycheck directly into your savings or checking account.
 This service is completely secure, confidential and free of charge.
 Direct Deposit also protects against lost, stolen or mutilated checks.
 The direct deposit form is part of your hiring paperwork, or it can be completed via the Employee Toolbox on UIS.
-For information regarding procedures for requesting direct deposit, please contact the Payroll Office at 718-990-6345.
+For information regarding procedures for requesting direct deposit, please contact the Payroll Office at 718-990-1865, press 1.

 If you become aware that your paycheck has been lost or stolen notify the Payroll Office immediately.
 The Payroll Office will place a stop payment on the lost check and a new check will be issued.
-In general it may take up to 10 business days for a replacement check.
+It can take up to 90 days for a replacement check.

 If a check is mutilated, all remaining pieces should be returned to the Payroll Office.
 Mutilated checks will be reissued within five business days.